shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   It costs 10 wyl to protect 1 creature or object from 1 effect for 1 hour
 -   If you protect the target from a certain spell, they automatically succeed any saving throws in the spell, and they are not effected by it at all, do not take any damage from it, and are not effected.

-When a spell says “gain AC” or “grant AC”, it follows these rules:
+When a spell says “grant AC”, it follows these rules:

 -   It costs 10 wyl to grant 1 creature or object 1 AC for 1 hour